Find Cheap Auto Insurance Quotes in Your Area

 Driving for ridesharing companies such as Uber and Lyft have become increasingly popular forms of primary and secondary incomes.
-The companies and their drivers have grown so fast, however, that laws and regulations are struggling to keep pace -- not to mention the insurance companies who have only recently begun to accommodate rideshare drivers.
+The companies have grown quickly, however, laws and regulations are struggling to keep pace — not to mention the insurance companies who have only recently begun to accommodate rideshare drivers.
 Below we'll go into detail about what extent insurance from rideshare companies such as Uber and Lyft cover you, the gap between rideshare insurance and your personal coverage, and which insurance companies offer you coverage for being an Uber or Lyft driver.

 You may be wondering, why can't you just use your regular car insurance policy to cover your rideshare dealings?
-The main issue with your regular insurance policy is that companies feel a rideshare service no longer fits the purpose of what you originally insured your car for.
+The main issue with your regular insurance policy is that companies feel a rideshare service no longer fits the purpose of your original car insurance.

 The answer is yes and sort of.
 It all depends on which period of the ride you are in when picking up a customer.
 There are three periods when it comes to ridesharing.

 |Off Duty||App is "Off", regular driving||Regular Auto Policy|

 |App is on, passenger is matched and need to drive to pick them up||Uber or Lyft Insurance Policy|

 |App is on, and passenger is now in your car and driving to their destination||Uber or Lyft Insurance Policy|

 When you are off duty, whatever insurance you have will cover you if you get into an accident.
 During Periods 2 and 3, Uber and Lyft will fully cover you across all types of insurance: liability, collision, comprehensive and underinsured motorist, if you get into an accident.
 You enter gray waters, however, with Period 1, which we call the "Gap".